Coldmooon/Intrusion-Detection/README.md

 Intrusion Detection based on Optical Flow
 ===========================

 Created by Coldmooon.
-I borrow some codes from http://blog.csdn.net/zouxy09
+I borrowed some codes from http://blog.csdn.net/zouxy09

 # Introduction